gigascience/gigadb-website/gigadb/app/tools/files-metadata-console/README.md

 #### Staging and live environments

+To complete a thorough transformation of all dataset file location URLs, the values of specific command-line parameters should be determined.

+1. Identify the DOI of the latest dataset whose data has been migrated to Wasabi.
+For example on Tue 26 Sep 2023, it was dataset 102456 for http://gigadb.org.
+The value for --stop parameter should therefore be 102457.
+2. Determine the list of DOIs that should be excluded from File location URL updated by consulting the [big dataset spreadsheet](https://docs.google.com/spreadsheets/d/13DVSESKMTewlv11Z7cVNPEBMo4lzQa4X_dB0OFc5N_Y/edit#gid=0).

 Drop database triggers otherwise tool will hang due to memory issues:
 ```
 # Log into bastion server using SSH